Moses Corbet: Battle of Jersey

-On 6 January 1781 a French invading force led by Philippe de Rullecourt secured the town of Saint Helier and surprised Corbet in bed in Government House (then situated at Le Manoir de La Motte).
+On 6 January 1781 a French invasion force led by Philippe de Rullecourt secured the town of Saint Helier and surprised Corbet in bed in Government House (then situated at Le Manoir de La Motte).
 De Rullecourt convinced Corbet that thousands of French troops had already overwhelmed Jersey.
 He threatened to burn the town and slaughter the inhabitants if the garrison did not capitulate and Corbet, unable to ascertain the true situation, surrendered.
 Major Francis Peirson, suspecting that De Rullecourt only had a small force, took command of the British troops in Corbet's absence and counter-attacked leading to a decisive engagement in which the British forces were victorious.

-Corbet was subsequently tried by Court-martial at Horseguards.
+Corbet was subsequently tried by court-martial at Horse Guards.